Imagining the future we want

 How do we create towns and cities where nature can truly flourish?

-This event has been created in partnership with Avon Wildlife Trust and Stride Treglown and brings together prominent voices from design, ecology and futures-thinking.
+This event has been created in partnership between Avon Wildlife Trust and Stride Treglown for the Bristol and Bath Festival of Nature and brings together prominent voices from design, ecology and futures-thinking.
 Together, we will explore how imagination can spark bold visions and the urgent practical action needed to shape greener, healthier and more hopeful futures for everyone.

 Speakers include: